 He's equally aggressive on finding cost-savings.
 Looking back on Tesla's early days, it's reported that, "when the Tesla Roadster was still under development and the cost was looking like it would be in the $200,000 range with the manufacturing costs being ambiguous and in need of lowering, Musk gave a speech saying, 'we would work on Saturdays and Sundays and sleep under desks until it got done.'"

-Above: Elon Musk handling difficulties during the Tesla Roadster ramp-up as seen in the documentary film (Source: Revenge of the Electric Car)
+Above: Elon Musk with a Tesla Roadster in the documentary film (Source: Revenge of the Electric Car)

 Furthermore, "he was methodical in getting that cost down, too.
 In December the motor cost $6,500.
 Musk wanted it to cost $3,800 by April and costs were plotted and analyzed monthly.
 There was hell to pay if you fell behind... [and] during the 2007 and 2008 battle to get the Tesla Roadster costs down one employee stated about presentations, 'If you put a number on the projector that does not make sense, he will spot it.
 He doesn’t miss details.'"